 What You Can Do Instead of Sending ‘Thoughts and Prayers’

 After someone dies, actions can speak much louder than words.
 When someone is grieving, the world continues to spin, and they are often responsible for an overwhelming amount of things.
 They are likely dealing with funeral arrangements, caring for family members, and other life obligations.

 This is the perfect time to offer to support them and do things for them that can bring even a small amount of joy or reprieve during a difficult time.

 13. Send flowers or a plant

 Flowers and plants brighten up spaces and smell great.
-A beautiful arrangement is sure to bring a smile to someone’s face and liven up their home.
+A beautiful arrangement with a sympathy card is sure to bring a smile to someone’s face and liven up their home.
 Flowers are a very traditional way to express condolences.